mono/website/community/google-summer-of-code/projects.md

 **Mentors:** Alexander Kyte

+### Improve sgen debugging

+**Complexity:** Medium

+In order to debug issues with our garbage collector, we have a set of functions that we invoke (at runtime or from gdb) in order to check the state of the heap.

+We encounter problems with these debugging functions crashing on invalid heap states (we need safe dereferencing of invalid pointers and recovering) or not being fully supported on all configurations.

+**Deliverables**: Make debug functions crash safe.
+Expand support for nursery canaries.

+**Mentors:** Vlad Brezae

+### JIT optimizations

+**Complexity:** Hard

+There are a few JIT optimizations that we could profile from:

+* type propagation.
+Right now we perform zero type propagation in the JIT, leading to a lot of missed opportunities.
+* delayed/iterated inlining & casting.
+Allow those to be performed after method-to-ir.
+This would allow us to do a TON of VERY profitable strength reduction.

+**Deliverables**: Implementation of a JIT optimization from the above list, or another of your suggestion.
+Must pass all unit tests.

+**Mentors:** Bernhard Urban

+### Make sgen's binary protocol a general purpose runtime tool

+**Complexity:** Medium

+SGen's binary protocol proved to be an invaluable troubleshooting tool.

+It's a flight-recorder kind of tool that should be accessible for all part of the runtime.

+This project is to extract it from sgen and make it a general purpose tool for the runtime.

+In addition, it should add probes for a few runtime facilities:

+* threadpool events
+* JIT activity
+* ???

+A good use case would be to use it to replace the runtime's dtrace probes.

+Additionally, improving the tooling around processing binprot files can be part of this project.

+**Deliverables**: Extract the binary protocol from sgen and use it to replace the runtime's dtrace probes.

+**Mentors:** Ludovic Henry

 ## Microsoft .NET and Mono integration

 Microsoft open sourced large chunks of code the past couple of years: